engamir1/fooder_app/README.md

 # fooder_app

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application About Foods.
+## Screen shots

 A few resources to get you started if this is your first Flutter project: